Excerebration: Religious Aspects of Excerebration

 In order to extract all organs from the body embalmers would make an incision on the left side of the abdomen.
 Similar to this, excerebration was rarely ever seen through the right nostril and almost exclusively through the left nostril.
 Knowing that the body would have been laid with the head to the north all incisions and excerebration would have taken place on the eastern side of the body.
 For convenience and accessibility, it would have been more practical to make incisions on the western side of the body or the right side, however, everything was done on the left side, signifying some degree of symbolism or religion was involved.
 The notion that the right side was honored, while the left was inferior, is a notion common in ancient Egypt.
 Not only this, but resurrection was also seen as a journey from west to east.
 Therefore, one could infer that it was more honorable and respectful to the deceased if excerebration and the removal of other organs were performed via cuts made on the left or eastern side of the body.

-Modern Comparisons

-Many have said that Ancient Egyptians were the first to learn about the brain and document their findings.
-In fact they were, they have some of the oldest documentation on the spinal cord and the brain in the world.
-There are also many surgeries that take a very similar approach as excerebration did in the past.
-Specifically now endoscopic skull base surgery can be seen directly in excerebration with their shared approach transnasally.
-Excerebration was an important procedure in Ancient Egypt and even today a version of excerebration can be life saving for some.